apoorvkarkare003/GreenDaoSample/README.md

 The sample shows creation of database and tables incuding the basic queries performed on it.
-This takes an example of movie->Actor and movie->director relationships to demonstrates one to one, one to many nd many to many relationships.
+This takes an example of movie->Actor and movie->director relationships to demonstrates one to one, one to many and many to many relationships.

 Add greenDAO to your project
 ----------------------------